wso2/ETAC/outlooks/blockchain4integration_outlook.md

 </p>

 Let’s assume Alice needs an identity (DID, which is a unique identifier).
 As shown by the figure for creating a new DID, Alice creates an entry in the blockchain, which includes a randomly generated identifier, a link to the repository with her profile data, and a hash of the profile data.
 The user profile contains a public key and a set of verifiable claims.
-The generated random identifier now becomes Alice’s DID.
+The generated random identifier now becomes Alice’s DID because only she owns the private key corresponds to the public key.

 Verifiable claims are delegation tokens [18] signed by a competent authority.
 The creator also records them in a blockchain together with the hash of the claim in a manner similar to the DID.